anhvir/c205/README.md

  c205 Week 07:
 =======

-For this week, we have 2 programs that introduce arrays.
-You should use these programs only after finishing exercise 6.9.
+For this week, main topics include structs and arrays of structs.

 ass1_notes.pdf
 --------------